KoRick95/rkdesign/index.md

 Rick Ko is a passiionate blablablablablablablablabalaba

 ## Some game
-A casual gacha game where people roll their wallets away. </br>
+A casual gacha game where people roll their wallets away. <br>
 [**Link**](http://somegachagame.com.au/)

 ## Contact